 Not all floors need the same level of preparation, for example a brand new concrete floor based somewhere relatively warm and used for low traffic purposes will need less preparation than a flaky, damp floor which supports heavy machinery.
-Follow the steps that apply to you below to ensure the surface you’re coating with epoxy resin clean, dry and free of dust, dirt, oil, surface matter and in good shape for your coating to stick.
+These steps are here to help guide you through the process, check out the ones that apply to you and ensure the surface you’re coating with epoxy resin is clean, solid and sound.

 Manually cleaning a floor prior to coating

 No matter the age of your floor, dust, dirt and loose or easily crumbled material will have accumulated on the surface.
 Getting rid of this will help the coating bond to the surface and make it easier to apply.
 We recommend that you give the surface a good key and this can be done with a diamond grinder (you can get vacuum assisted diamond grinders to help minimise dust), industrial floor sander and/or wire brush.
 Next, sweep up with a broom working from the far corner towards the door, then to ensure there is no left over dust, run over the floor twice with a vacuum to lift the finer particles.
 Cross vacuuming will always give the best result.
 Cross vacuuming is when the first time you vacuum the floor you go from left-to-right and the second time you go from front-to-back.
 The floor should be clean solid and sound before the application of any resin.